cdandale26/cdandale26/README.md

 - 🌱 I’m currently learning Docker and going through a bootcamp.
 - 💞️ would love to collaborate on MERN stack projects.
 - 🤑 New interests: Codewars and increasing typing speed to 130wpm(Current speed ... just 45🙊)
+- 📜 Fav Quote: In order to attain the impossible, one must attempt the absurd.
 - 📫 How to reach me ...
 Best way: Send me message on Linkedin https://www.linkedin.com/in/cvdandale

 <!---